cfnnmcg/panbiotracks/README.md

 - Refactor the program to generate generalized tracks and nodes that are more faithful to their formal definition.
 - Improve speed and usability.
 - Improve the algorithms used.
+- Add GeoJSON as an alternative save file format.

 ## Acknowledgements